ippanelcom/Edge-Document/docs/user/index.md

 - [Check User Existence](./check-exist) - Check if a user exists by username
 - [Update User](./update-user) - Update the details of an existing user
 - [Show User](./show-user) - Retrieve the details of a specific user by user ID
+- [User Documents](./documents) - This API allows you to manage user documents.

 ## Response Format